Hedge fund manager Einhorn takes Apple campaign to shareholders

 Apple declined to comment on Einhorn’s plan to appeal directly to shareholders.
 Chief Executive Tim Cook last week dismissed the lawsuit as a “silly sideshow”.

-But Cook said the idea of issuing preferred stock was creative and one that Apple’s board was carefully considering, while it ponders other ways to share its $137 billion in cash and securities -- something Wall Street investors have been seeking for years.
+But Cook said the idea of issuing preferred stock was creative and one that Apple’s board was carefully considering, while it ponders other ways to share its $137 billion in cash and securities -- something Wall Street investors have lobbied for for years.

+But even as the hedge fund star tries to rally Apple shareholders to his cause, one of Greenlight Capital’s own previous investors objected publicly on Wednesday to his tactics.

 In response, Greenlight said in a statement: “This is a former investor who redeemed.
 We wish them well.”